 Transportation and economic models were used to forecast the implications of alternative scenarios for the next 20 years.
 These included a scenario for currently planned transportation investments and a scenario for an "improved system."
 The Transportation Economic Development Impact System (TREDIS) was used to evaluate changes in business operating costs, household costs and market access, and implications for future economic productivity, competitiveness and growth.
 TREDIS was used in tandem with Metro's EMME/2 transportation network modeling system.

 The study showed how unchecked congestion could threaten Portland's competitiveness as a major gateway and distribution center for domestic and international markets.
-It also showed the relative benefits and costs of alternative future scenarios.
+It also showed the relative benefits and costs of alternative future scenarios that involved a combination of highway, transit, and non-motorized transportation investments.
 Finally, it provided an overview of ways in which communities can address congestion through various planning and capital investment projects.